Whitepaper: 3D Wave Equation Shot Record Migration

 algorithm works in mountainous and hilly regions and also with 3D VSP data or

-Interested in reading more about WIT's WEM technology?
+Interested in reading more about Wave Imaging's WEM technology?